John Flynn (director): Film director

 In 1966, Wise set up a company to produce low-budget films that others would direct.
 He optioned Dennis Murphy's novel The Sergeant and hired Flynn to direct.
 The movie starred Rod Steiger.

-His next movie, The Jerusalem File was shot in Israel.
-It did not perform particularly well at the box office but The Outfit did.
-This was an adaptation of the novel by Donald Westlake starring Robert Duvall.
+Flynn's next movie, The Jerusalem File was shot in Israel.
+It did not perform well at the box office.
+Following this, he directed the Donald E. Westlake adaptation The Outfit (1973), starring Robert Duvall and Joe Don Baker.
+It was both a critical and commercial success, and was praised by Westlake himself as the most faithful adaptation of his Parker novels.

-The filmmaker achieved a dedicated cult following with the gritty revenge thriller Rolling Thunder starring William Devane and Tommy Lee Jones.
+Flynn achieved a dedicated cult following with the 1977 gritty revenge thriller Rolling Thunder starring William Devane and Tommy Lee Jones.
 The film was highly controversial because of its violence.
 In a 1994 interview with Jon Stewart, filmmaker Quentin Tarantino cited Rolling Thunder as an influence and Flynn among his favorite directors.
 The film received praise for its action sequences, atmosphere, direction, music and cast performances; however, it was criticized for its pace and violent climax.
 In addition to its critical success, the film was also a box-office success with an estimated revenue of $130 million against its $5 million production budget.

-He made a number of higher-profile films in the late 1980s, including the James Woods neo-noir Best Seller, the Sylvester Stallone prison drama Lock Up, and the Steven Seagal action film Out for Justice.
+Flynn made a number of higher-profile films in the late 1980s, including the James Woods neo-noir Best Seller, the Sylvester Stallone prison drama Lock Up, and the Steven Seagal action film Out for Justice.

 In the early 1990s, Flynn directed two made-for-cable-TV films: the Dennis Hopper cop film Nails and the crime drama Scam.

-In 1994, he directed Brainscan, a horror film about the dangers of virtual reality, starring Edward Furlong and Frank Langella.

-Flynn's last film was the direct-to-video film Protection.
+In 1994, he directed Brainscan, a sci-fi horror film about virtual reality, starring Edward Furlong and Frank Langella.
+His last film was the direct-to-video film Protection (2001), with Stephen Baldwin and Peter Gallagher.

+Personal life

 He spent the last few years of his life mostly in France.

+Death

-Flynn died in his sleep at his Los Angeles home.
+Flynn died in his sleep on April 4, 2007 at his Los Angeles home.
 He is survived by his son Tara.